 On the other hand, these same ideas were applied in a particular way to explain the origins and nature of artistic activity.
 On this point he did not conceal his debt to other authors.
 For instance, The Origins of Art (1900) by Yrjö Hirn is frequently cited and was the basis of the ethnographic analogies in his article L'Art et la Magie (1903, 259-261).
 It was also the main inspirational source for his application of the idea of 'sympathetic' magic to the interpretation of prehistoric art (Reinach 1903: 260 and 263).
 In the same way, he also mentioned Spencer and Gillen's first report about the native tribes of central Australia, which was published in 1899, and he was aware of data in the second report before its 1904 publication through direct correspondence with J. Frazer.
-In Salomon Reinach's own words: "The report on Spencer and Gillen's second expedition has still not been published, but Mr Frazer, who has read the proofs, wrote to me from Cambridge on the 17th of June: 'In this book, I find the description of totemic paintings, carefully produced on the ground and forming part of totemic rites" (Reinach 1903: 262) (Fig. 1).
+In Salomon Reinach's own words: "The report on Spencer and Gillen's second expedition has still not been published, but Mr Frazer, who has read the proofs, wrote to me from Cambridge on the 17th of June: 'In this book, I find the description of totemic paintings, carefully produced on the ground and forming part of totemic rites'" (Reinach 1903: 262) (Fig. 1).

-Trinity College Cambridge 17 June 1903 Dear Ur Reinach I am very much obliged you, and so is the Wyse, for so promptly and efficiently taking steps to procure for him the information he wants.
-He will probably communicate directly with Mr Ricci.
-Mantime please accept our graleful thanks.
-I did not receive a copy of your paper in the cave painting. in France, and from what you tall me I am much inhereched in them and in your explanation of them.
-If you have a spare copy of your paper and will be so good as to send it, I shall be grateful.
-You doubtless know that abriginal paintings of men kangarore to have been found in sorrous forth of deutralia.
-I them that haid little attention to them.
-Thinking that they were procely writete. of reproductions of prohistoric faintings on stones, which were found low down under many But your suggestion set them in a new light any last night I was reading in the proofs of Spencer and fillers new book a description strata in a case in France.
-He compared these painled stones with the similarly painted churings of the & Coubral australians, which are also preserved of elaborate totemic paintings made on the ground as part of in cases with the most religious the totemic rikes. and in their secrecy.
-It will be covering previous work they described a if the long-looked for evidence for European totorniam should similar painting made in connection with the emu to be supplied by prehistoric Consecuon who are once of multipleging the book in brief which they est also they first book archaedogy.
-171 paintings which are assoliated With many thanks am with the totems.
-Thus your ingenious theory has a deal to be said for it are much taken with it.
-Some time ago my priend W a.
-B. look (who is writing on Zene to in the Classical Review showed me a remarkable series
+Trinity College Cambrudge 17 June 1903 Trazer Dear Ur Reinach I am very much obliged you, and so is the Wyse, for so promptly and officiently taking steps to procure for him the information be wants.
+He will probably communicate directly with dr Ricci.
+Mantime please accept our grabeful thanks.
+I did not receive a copy of your paper in the cave painting. in France, and from what you tell me I am much interested in them and in your explanation of them.
+If you have a spare copy of your paper and will be so good as to send it, I shall be grateful. you doubtless know that abriginal paintings of men kangarore to, have been found in sarions parts of deutralia.
+I had paid little attention to them, Kinking that they were purely artistic. of reproductions of prehistoric paintings on stones, which wore found low down under many But your suggestion set them in a new light only last night I was reaking in the proofs of Spencer and Gillen new book a hearightion strata in a cave in France.
+He compared these painhed stones with the similarly painted in same store fainted churings of the & Central australians, which are also preserved of elaborate totemic paintings made on the pround as part of in cases with the most religious the totemic rikes. and in their secrecy.
+It will be curious previous work they described a if the long looked for evidence for European toterniom should similar painting made in connection with the once to be supplied by prehistorie 106 for the purpose of multipleying the book totem, archaeology. give reproductions of rock 171 paintings which are assoliated With many thanks I am with the totems.
+Thus your yours very truly ingenious theory has a 2. g.
+Frazer deal to be said for it of am much taken with it.
+Some time ago my prierid Un a.
+B. look (who is writing on gene to in the classical Review) showed me a remarkable series